holdenlee/holdenlee.github.io/posts/Simulated tempering Langevin Monte Carlo.md

 There are four main steps in the proof.

 1. Prove a Markov chain decomposition theorem for distributions, that upper-bounds the mixing time.
-For discrete/continuous-time Markov chains, this is equivalent to showing a spectral gap/Poincare inequality.
+For discrete/continuous-time Markov chains, this is equivalent to showing a spectral gap/Poincaré inequality.
 2. Show that the conditions of the theorem are satisfied: mixing on component chains, and mixing on a certain projected chain.
 This shows that the simulated tempering chain mixes, if we move the $\beta_i$'s "inside" the mixture of gaussians.
 This makes the stationary distribution $\wt p_i$ at each temperature a mixture of gaussians, so is easier to analyze.
 4. Show that $\wt p_i$ are close to the acutal distributions $p_i$, so that we also have rapid mixing for the original chain.
 5. Some technical details remain that we won't cover: bounding the error from discretizing the chain, and estimating the partition functions to within a constant factor.

-## Markov chain decomposition theorem
+# Markov chain decomposition theorem

-### Previous decomposition theorems
+## Previous decomposition theorems

-Madras and Randall's theorem says that if a Markov chain M mixes rapidly when restricted to each set of the partition, and the "projected" Markov chain mixes rapidly, then M mixes rapidly.
+[Madras and Randall's theorem](https://www.jstor.org/stable/2699896) says that if a Markov chain M mixes rapidly when restricted to each set of the partition, and the "projected" Markov chain mixes rapidly, then M mixes rapidly.
 The formal statement is the following.

 > **Theorem (Madras, Randall 02):** For a (discrete-time) Markov chain $M$ with stationary distribution $p$ and a partition $\Om = \bigsqcup_{j=1}^m A_j$ of its state space, $$\text{Gap}(M) \ge \rc 2 \text{Gap}(\ol M) \min_{1\le j\le m} (\text{Gap}(M|_{A_j})).$$

-The projected chain is defined on $\{1,\ldots, m\}$, and transition probabilities are given by average probability flows between the corresponding sets.
+The projected chain $\overline M$ is defined on $\{1,\ldots, m\}$, and transition probabilities are given by average probability flows between the corresponding sets.
 More precisely, the probability of transitioning from $j$ to $k$ is as follows: pick a random point in $A_j$, run the Markov chain for one step, and see what's the probability of landing in $A_k$.

 This gives a potential plan for the proof.
-We're given a mixture of $m$ gaussians.
-Suppose we can partition $\mathbb R^d$ into $m$ parts - maybe one centered around each gaussian - such that Langevin mixes well inside each set.
-Choose the highest temperature so that Langvein mixes well on the entire space $\R^d$ there.
+Given a mixture of $m$ gaussians, suppose we can partition $\mathbb R^d$ into $m$ parts - maybe one centered around each gaussian - such that Langevin mixes rapidly inside each set.
+Choose the highest temperature so that Langvein mixes well on the entire space $\R^d$ at that temperature.

 <center>
 <!--img src="pics/sigma_0.5.png"-->
 <img src="pics/partition.jpeg" width="50%" height="50%">
 </center>

-Then if we also have mixing for the projected chain, this will prove the main theorem.
-Intuitively, the projected chain would mix rapidly because the highest temperature acts like a bridge.
+Then if the projected chain also mixes rapidly, this proves the main theorem.
+Intuitively, the projected chain mixes rapidly because the highest temperature acts like a bridge.
 There is a reasonable path from any component to any other component passing through the highest temperature.

-There are a lot of issues with this approach.
+There are many issues with this approach.
 The primary problem is defining the partition.
-Our first proof followed this plan; later we found a simpler proof with better bounds, which I'll now describe.
+While there is a way to make this work, we found a simpler proof with better bounds, which I'll now describe.

-### Decomposition theorem with sets
+## Decomposition theorem with sets

 The insight is to work with distributions rather than sets.